andersbogsnes/ml_tooling/docs/baseclass.rst

 which inherits from BaseClass.
 We will be using scikit-learn's built-in Boston houseprices dataset for demo purposes and we just want to try it out with a simple linear regression

-Your subclass must implement two methods:

-- :meth:`~ModelData.get_training_data`

-Method that retrieves all training data.
-Used for training and evaluating the model

-- :meth:`~ModelData.get_prediction_data`

-Method that, given an input, fetches corresponding features.
-Used for predicting an unseen observation

 .. seealso::
     :ref:`api` for a full overview of methods

 Example Usage
 -------------
-We define a class using ModelData and implement the two required methods.
+We define a class using ModelData and define the dataset.
 In this example, we implement a linear regression on the Boston dataset using sklearn.datasets

 .. code-block:: python

     from ml_tooling import ModelData
+    from ml_tooling.data import Dataset
     from sklearn.datasets import load_boston
     from sklearn.linear_model import LinearRegression